ABRG-Models/morphologica/README.md

 and co-workers in the Wilson Lab.

-This c++ code builds a shared library called libmorphologica which contains **simulation support facilities**.
+This c++ code builds a shared library called libmorphologica which contains **simulation support facilities** for our simulations of dynamical systems.

 It helps with:

-* **Configuration**: morphologica allows you to easily set up a simulation parameter configuration system, using the JSON reading and writing abilities of morph::Config.
+* **Configuration**: morphologica allows you to easily set up a simulation parameter configuration system, using the JSON reading and writing abilities of **morph::Config**.

-* **Saving data from your simulation**. morphologica provides a set of easy-to-use convenience wrappers (morph::HdfData) around the HDF5 C API.
+* **Saving data from your simulation**. morphologica provides a set of easy-to-use convenience wrappers (**morph::HdfData**) around the HDF5 C API.
+By saving data in a standard format, it is easy to access simulation data in python, MATLAB or Octave for analysis and graphing.

 * **Visualizing your model while it runs**.
-A modern OpenGL visualization scheme called morph::Visual provides the ability to visualise hex grids, surfaces, scatter plots and quiver plots with minimal processing overhead.
+A modern OpenGL visualization scheme called **morph::Visual** provides the ability to visualise hex grids, surfaces, scatter plots and quiver plots with minimal processing overhead.